walaaelgenidy/walaaelgenidy/README.md

 <a href="https://www.linkedin.com/in/walaa-elgenidy-37619b190" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="gautamkrishnar" height="30" width="40" /></a>
 <a href="https://stackoverflow.com/users/11959311/walaa-elgenidy" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/stack-overflow.svg" alt="4214976" height="30" width="40" /></a>

+## Experience
+ * With over 2 years of hands-on experience in the field of DevOps engineering, I have successfully implemented automated deployment pipelines, managed infrastructure at scale, and collaborated with cross-functional teams to improve software delivery practices.
+My experience includes:

+- Implemented automated deployment pipelines that reduced deployment time .
+- Led the migration of on-premises infrastructure to the cloud and from one cloud to another, resulting in cost savings and improved scalability.
+- Collaborated with development teams to improve code quality and deployment processes.

 # **Skill Set**

+- Infrastructure as Code (IaC) with tools like Terraform and CloudFormation also Crossplane
+- CI/CD pipeline setup and management with Jenkins  , github actions and ArgoCD
+- Containerization with Docker and container orchestration with Kubernetes
+- Monitoring and logging with tools like Prometheus, Grafana, and ELK stack
+- Cloud platforms such as AWS, Azure, and Google Cloud.

 These are some of the major technologies that I use or have worked on in the past: